 Our popular magazine was founded in Newcastle, England in 2012 with financial support from New Writing North and Arts Council England.
 Each featured poet in the first issue received a Northern Writers’ Award in 2010 or 2011.
 Poet and mentor Clare Pollard helped to create an anthology of work and Butcher’s Dog began.

-In keeping with tradition, the current Creative Director and Managing Editor Jo Clement secured a Northern Writers' Award in 2012.
-She shakes up each submissions call by working with a brand new editorial team.
+In keeping with tradition, our Creative Director and Managing Editor Jo Clement secured a Northern Writers' Award in 2012.
+She shakes up each submissions call by working with the finest emerging poets and editors.
 This keeps our content fresh.